2018ik/2018ik.github.io/_wiki/new_creation.markdown

 ## Significance

 God only cares about the new creation, and only the new creation can fulfills God's plan.
-Now what God has been added to man, man must live by this divine life mingled with his human life, otherwise he cannot please God (Rom.
+Now what God has been added to man, man must live by this divine life mingled with his human life.
+We are often on the right or wrong, the tree of knowledge of good and evil, but this will never please God (Rom.
 8:8).

 ## Spirit